-- 1. Set a Christ-like example (1 Corinthians 11:1) - 2.
+- 1. Walk in Christ (Colossians 2:6) - 2.
 Be Faithful, Available, Coachable, and Enthusiastic - 3.
-Always encourage, never discourage - 4.
+Encourage and build up your players (1 Thessalonians 5:11) - 4.
 Build relationships with players, parents & other coaches - 5.
-Focus first on caring relationships and Christian principles before winning - 6.
+Focus on caring relationships and Christian principles before winning - 6.
 Lead Bible Huddle Time (prayer & devotional) - 7.
-Organize & plan "fun" practices - 8.
+Organize & plan fun practices - 8.
 Help players develop & improve athletic skills - 9.
 Train assistant coaches and encourage parent participation - 10.
 Arrive early to games and practices - 11.
-Check email on daily basis and respond promptly when asked - 12.
+Check email regularly and respond promptly when asked - 12.
 Communicate with parents & players both on and off the field - 13.
 Understand & adhere to the rule booklets - 14.
 Attend required discussions & training workshops - 15.
 Do not place any individual in authority without approval by the CHAMP office - 16.
-Promote and participate in all events and "end-of-season celebration" - 17.
-Christ Honored Always in MY Participation
+Promote and participate in all CHAMP events - 17.
+Honor the CHAMP Coach Code of Conduct Agreement